VipinJain1/Python/CONTRIBUTING.md

 Welcome to [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)!
 Before sending your pull requests, make sure that you **read the whole guidelines**.
 If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Python/issues/new) or ask the community in [Gitter](https://gitter.im/TheAlgorithms).

+## Documenttation
+Please add some meaningful description that shows what is the purpose of the algorithm, what input is required and what is the expected output.
+This will help beginners understanding the logic better way.
 ## Contributing

 ### Contributor